When to let go… and when to jump in!

 - Before your son or daughter goes off to college, make sure you have made clear your expectations about academic performance.
 Expect them to do the best they can and to keep it as their top priority.
 But, also tell them that you will be there when they need support or are discouraged.

 - Discuss the use of alcohol and drugs.
 As easy as it is to avoid the conversation, it matters.
 They will be surrounded by temptation and your expectations matter.
-Be sure to also find out what the policies and procedures concerning alcohol and drug use at their institution, particularly concerning parent notification.
+Be sure to also find out what the policies and procedures are concerning alcohol and drug use at their institution, particularly concerning parent notification.

 - No matter who their roommate is, it will be an adjustment.
 Be patient and let them try to work through difficulties before seeking a change.
-For most, it will be their first roommate.
+For most, it will be their first non-family roommate.

 - Discuss the values you have taught them.
 Include discussions about integrity, decency, illegal activity, respect for others, their faith and other topics.
 They will have many temptations and will need that to fall back on.